gauthamchettiar/gauthamchettiar.github.io/_posts/2021-06-06-P004-aws-dabbling-with-vpc.md

 ![](assets/img/P004/05_01.png)

-If you had created a VPC with CIDR `10.10.0.0/16`, its route table will look like the one above.
+If you had created a VPC with CIDR `173.31.0.0/16`, entries in its Route Table will look like the one above.

-As you can see, Route Table only consists of 2 columns – Destination and Target.
-Whenever any instance tries to access any IP address from the given CIDR range, it will forward the request to a local network (i.e: within your VPC).
+As you can see, Route Table only consists of 2 columns that's of importance – Destination and Target.
+Whenever any instance tries to communicate with any IP address, that IP Address is looked-up in Route Table.
+If IP Address falls within the given CIDR range, traffic will be routed appropriately.

+With above configuration, any traffic with destination IP within the given CIDR range `173.31.0.0/16` will be forwarded to `local` which means it will be routed within VPC.

-Here's a simple diagram on how routing will happen between 2 instances inside a VPC, For the below example let's consider that instance with IP `10.10.0.12` is trying to access an instance with IP `10.10.1.8`.
+With above configuration, let's say, an instance with IP `173.31.0.12` is trying to access an instance with IP `173.31.1.8` -

 ![](assets/img/P004/05_02.png)

-Given Router is invisible to us, whenever you make a request from one of your instances to another, the request goes through the Router that in turn refers to the Route Table created by you or the default one in this case.
-Then as per Route Table traffic will be routed to the destination, which is local in this example.

 Route Table may not look very useful now, that is because we are yet to discuss various components that would require a Route Table entry to work.
 Which mostly include gateway services like – Internet Gateway (service that allows instances in VPC to access the internet), VPC Peering (service that allows instances to connect to your local infrastructure), and NAT Gateway (service that again allows instances to access the internet but without assigning a Public IP to instances).

 ---
 {:style="border: 4px solid #FDC975"}